 For the EBTs, rebirth is always determined by some act of moral significance: giving, undertaking precepts, having insight into the truth.
 Of course, this may be a purely mental act, but it must be a mental act of moral significance.

-There are a couple of examples of effective deathbed kamma in the EBTs, but these are exceptional cases.
+Now, while rebirth is not directed by the final “thought”, there are a couple of examples in the EBTs where an exceptionally strong moral volition at the time of death does determine rebirth.
 In one, the corrupt tax collector Dhanañjani is converted from his wicked ways on his deathbed, and achieves genuine repentance for a life ill-lived.
 In another, if a warrior is leaping into battle with a mind of hate and thoughts of killing, and they are killed in that moment, they will go to a bad rebirth.